Let's Talk →

 Carpet Cleaning Marketing Questions

-Most successful carpet cleaning companies invest a healthy percentage of revenue.
-A typical starting investment in Google Ads + Facebook + Local SEO.
+Most successful carpet cleaning companies invest 12-18% of revenue.
+Starting: $1,500-$3,000/month in Google Ads + Facebook + Local SEO.
 The volume-based model requires consistent daily leads.
 Scale 30-40% during spring and fall peak seasons.

 Let’s Talk